dfahlander/typeson/README.md

 A class (constructor function) that would use default test, encapsulation and revival rules, which is:

-- test: check if x.constructor === constructor-function.
+- `test`: check if x.constructor === constructor-function.
-- encapsulate: copy all enumerable own props into a vanilla object
+- `encapsulate`: copy all enumerable own props into a vanilla object
-- revive: Use Object.create() to revive the correct type, and copy all props into it.
+- `revive`: Use `Object.create()` to revive the correct type, and copy all props into it.

 ###### tester (obj : any, stateObj : {ownKeys: boolean}) : boolean